 ECCT has its own Constitution and Canons that govern our common life.

 Governance of The Episcopal Church

 The Episcopal Church - of which ECCT is a part - is headed by a presiding bishop, or primate, currently the Most.
 Rev. Michael B. Curry.
-The business of The Episcopal Church is conducted in triennial General Conventions.
-Each diocese elects, at one of its annual meetings, up to four clergy and four lay deputies to attend the General Convention as members of a "House of Deputies", take part in its deliberations, and vote on resolutions.
+The business of The Episcopal Church is conducted at triennial General Conventions.
+Each diocese elects up to four clergy and four lay deputies to attend the General Convention as members of a "House of Deputies," take part in its deliberations, and vote on resolutions.
 Bishops attend and participate as a "House of Bishops."
-The Episcopal Church has an Executive Council that meets between sessions of the General Convention.
+The Episcopal Church has an elected Executive Council that meets between sessions of the General Convention.